What If Fashion Brands Did… Less? A Conversation.

 Connie Wang: I've been thinking a lot about what would happen if fashion brands just did less — what problems would it solve?
 Would it be a net-positive?

-Hilary France: I started working pre-recession, so I saw this industry at its height.
+Hillary France: I started working pre-recession, so I saw this industry at its height.
 Post-recession, we began chasing our own tails.
 We had to provide the inventory to get the product in the store, but it wasn’t selling at full price, so it had to [be] mark[ed] down just to get those revenue numbers.
 We began second-guessing whether any of this was sustainable.

 There was — there is — too much.
 There was too much of a sense of like we just need to feed this industry.
 Why do we create in the first place?
 Most want a creative outlet that hopefully becomes a business.
 Most don’t want to create in order to have more stuff.